Lilyo/bamos.github.io/_posts/2022-07-01-twin_surface.md

 </div>

 <div id="" style="text-align: justify;" markdown="1">
 This article details elegant design of twin-surface extrapolation from imransai.
-We will step-by-step deriving formula and show why this design works.
+We will step-by-step derive formula and show why this design works.
 </div>

 ---